National Health Insurance Schemes in India 2025 | PolicyX

 • Health education to the beneficiaries.

-Aam Admi Bima Yojana started on 2nd October 2007, is a scheme for social security for rural landless households that aims to give coverage to the head of the family or one earning member of the family, aged between 18 to 59 years.
-The premium of Rs.200 per person per annum is shared equally by the State and the Central Government of India.
+Aam Aadmi Bima Yojana, launched on October 2, 2007, is a social security scheme for rural landless households.
+It aims to provide coverage to the head of the family or one earning member, aged 18 to 59 years.
+The premium of Rs.
+200 per person per annum is shared equally by the State and Central Governments of India.

 Key Highlights

-• The compensation of Rs.30,000 is provided in the case of natural death.
+• A compensation of Rs.
+30,000 is provided in case of natural death.

-• Rs.75,000 is compensated in case of accidental death or permanent disability due to an accident (loss of 2 eyes or 2 limbs).
+• Rs.
+75,000 is provided in case of accidental death or permanent disability due to an accident (loss of two eyes or two limbs).

-• The compensation of Rs.37,500 is offered in case of partial permanent disability due to an accident (loss of one eye or one limb).
+• A compensation of Rs.
+37,500 is provided in case of partial permanent disability due to an accident (loss of one eye or one limb).

-• Aam Admi Bima Yojana Premium Fund, a separate fund has been set up by the Central Government to pay the Government contribution, that is maintained by LIC (Life Insurance Company).
+• A separate fund, the Aam Aadmi Bima Yojana Premium Fund, has been set up by the Central Government to pay the government contribution and is maintained by LIC (Life Insurance Corporation).

-• A free add-on benefit for the scholarship of the children is also available with this scheme.
+• A free add-on scholarship benefit for children is also available with this scheme.

-Janashree Bima Yojana (JBY) came into the limelight on 10th August 2000, replacing the Social Security Group Insurance Scheme (SSGIS) and Rural Group Life Insurance Scheme (RGLIS).
-A total of 45 occupational groups are covered under this scheme.
+Janashree Bima Yojana (JBY) was launched on August 10, 2000, replacing the Social Security Group Insurance Scheme (SSGIS) and Rural Group Life Insurance Scheme (RGLIS).
+A total of 45 occupational groups are covered.

-JBY is designed to provide life insurance protection to the people, aged between 18 to 59 years, who belong from Below Poverty Line (BPL) families or from marginally above poverty line families and are the members of the 45 recognized occupational groups.
+JBY provides life insurance protection to individuals aged 18 to 59 years who belong to Below Poverty Line (BPL) families or families marginally above the poverty line and are members of the 45 recognized occupational groups.

-Note: Janashree Bima Yojana and Aam Admi Bima Yojana have been merged into one scheme, namely Aam Admi Bima Yojana, and have come into force from 1st January 2013.
+Note: Janashree Bima Yojana and Aam Aadmi Bima Yojana were merged into one scheme, Aam Aadmi Bima Yojana, effective January 1, 2013.

-The insured, under this scheme, can get the compensation of Rs.30,000 for the hospitalization that is floated among the entire family.
-Rs.25,000 is reimbursed to the earning head of the family in case of accidental death.
-Also, compensation of Rs.50 per day (up to 15 days) is provided to the earning head of the family (due to loss of his/her earning).
+Under this scheme, the insured can receive compensation of Rs.
+30,000 for hospitalization, distributed among the entire family.
+Rs.
+25,000 is reimbursed to the earning head of the family in case of accidental death.
+Additionally, compensation of Rs.
+50 per day (up to 15 days) is provided to the earning head of the family for loss of earning.

-The premium value varies according to the size (numbers of family members) of the family.
-The premium rate of this scheme is Rs.200 for an individual, Rs.300 for a family of five, and Rs.400 for a family of seven.
+The premium value varies according to family size.
+The premium rate for this scheme is Rs.
+200 for an individual, Rs.
+300 for a family of five, and Rs.
+400 for a family of seven.

-As recommended by the National Health Policy 2017, Ayushman Bharat, a flagship scheme of the Government of India, was launched to achieve the vision of Universal Health Coverage (UHC).
-This scheme is designed to meet Sustainable Development Goals (SDGs) and its underlying commitment, which is to "leave no one behind."
+As recommended by the National Health Policy 2017, Ayushman Bharat, a flagship scheme of the Government of India, was launched to achieve Universal Health Coverage (UHC).
+This scheme is designed to meet Sustainable Development Goals (SDGs) and its underlying commitment to "leave no one behind."

-The Government of India announced the formation of 1,50,000 Health and Wellness Centres (HWCs) by modifying the existing sub-centers and Primary Health Centres (in February 2018) to provide Comprehensive Primary Health Care (CPHC), bridging healthcare services and the households.
+In February 2018, the Government of India announced the formation of 1,50,000 Health and Wellness Centres (HWCs) by modifying existing sub-centers and Primary Health Centres.
+These centers aim to provide Comprehensive Primary Health Care (CPHC), bridging the gap between healthcare services and households.

 Benefits of HWCs:

-• It covers non-communicable diseases and both, maternal and child health services, including free diagnostic services and essential drugs.
+• It covers non-communicable diseases, maternal and child health services, including free diagnostic services and essential drugs.

-• It aims to deliver an expanded range of services to address the primary health care needs, expanding access, universality, and equity.
+• It aims to deliver an expanded range of services to address primary healthcare needs, thereby expanding access, universality, and equity.

 • It also emphasizes health promotion and prevention.

-Launched in September 2018, Ayushman Bharat PM-JAY (previously known as National Health Protection Scheme) is the largest health assurance scheme in the world that is developed to provide a health cover of Rs.
-5 lakhs per family per year for secondary and tertiary care hospitalization to cover 10.74 crore poor families (approximately 50 crore beneficiaries) that form the bottom 40% of the Indian population.
-PM-JAY is fully funded by the Government and the implementation cost is shared between the Central and State Governments.
+Launched in September 2018, Ayushman Bharat PM-JAY (previously known as the National Health Protection Scheme) is the world's largest health assurance scheme.
+It provides a health cover of Rs.
+5 lakhs per family per year for secondary and tertiary care hospitalization, covering 10.74 crore poor families (approximately 50 crore beneficiaries) that form the bottom 40% of the Indian population.
+PM-JAY is fully funded by the government, with implementation costs shared between the Central and State Governments.

 Key benefits of PM-JAY: